 • To demonstrate value added of coordination for better outcomes (including joint/impartial needs assessments, enhanced engagement with development actors, capacity building of national actors).

-• To advocate with donors and hold them accountable to coordination/nutrition-related commitments in the Grand Bargain, particularly multi-year funding and reduced earmarking of funding
+• To advocate with donors and hold them accountable to coordination/nutrition-related commitments in the Grand Bargain, particularly multi-year funding and reduced earmarking of funding.

 Over the years, GNC was engaged with a number of donors who fund specific GNC activities.
 As of now, in addition to the UNICEF Global Thematic Funds, the following donors fund activities in the GNC work plan: